docker/docs/swarm/install-manual.md

 1. SSH connection to the `manager0` instance.

-2. Get the container id or name of the `swarm` container:
+2. Get the container ID or name of the `swarm` container:

         $ docker ps

-3. Shut down the primary manager, replacing `<id_name>` with the container's id or name (for example, "8862717fe6d3" or "trusting_lamarr").
+3. Shut down the primary manager, replacing `<id_name>` with the container's ID or name (for example, "8862717fe6d3" or "trusting_lamarr").

         docker container rm -f <id_name>